 Moving the Cities

-MOVING THE CITIES is a team-based project with students from Germany, Brazil, Austria, Chile, the US, and the UK addressing major global urban issues.
+MOVING THE CITIES is a team-based project with students from Germany, Brazil, Austria, Chile, the US, and the UK addressing major global issues.

 This one credit course aims to develop students’ innovation and entrepreneurial skills while immersed in a collaborative multicultural experience.
 Students in cross-cultural and cross-disciplinary teams will practice design thinking methods to formulate innovative solutions addressing the current challenges of their cities, regions, or ecosystems.
 These challenges are drawn from the United Nations Sustainable Development Goals.
 Expert coaches and mentors will guide the students through a “digital accelerator” using lean methodologies to help conceptualize and develop their ideas.